Make The Most Of Your First Visit To The Vet

 Schedule For Kitten Vaccinations

-Kitten vaccinations are essential to proper kitten care and should be started prior to, or soon after you get your kitten.
-Boosters will follow at one year and we can help you understand a long term plan for the rest of your cat's adult life.
-Kitten vaccinations are given to prevent feline leukemia, rabies and distemper.
+Kitten vaccinations are essential to proper kitten care and should be started before, or soon after you get your kitten.
+Boosters will follow at one year and we can help you understand a long-term plan for the rest of your cat's adult life.
+Kitten vaccinations are given to prevent feline leukemia, rabies, and distemper.
 These infectious diseases are devastating and completely preventable with simple vaccinations.

 Signs Of Kitten Illness